-SharePoint Online: Change the UI to Modern Experience or Classic Experience using PowerShell
+SharePoint Online: Change from Classic Experience to Modern (and vice versa) using PowerShell

 The modern experience in SharePoint Online lists and libraries is faster, mobile-friendly, and easier to use.
-It brings new functionalities and components.
+It brings new functionalities, user interfaces, and components.
 However, some features can only be used in the classic experience.
 So, you may need to switch between modern UI and classic experience in SharePoint Online.
-How to switch back to the new experience in SharePoint Online?
-To enable the modern experience in SharePoint Online, use the “Exit classic experience” link in the bottom-left corner.
+How do I change from the classic to the modern view in SharePoint?
+To enable the new modern library experience in SharePoint Online, use the “Exit classic experience” link in the bottom-left corner.

 This turns ON the modern experience.
 How to revert to classic in SharePoint Online?
-Well, To disable modern experience and switch back to classic in SharePoint Online using the link “Return to Classic SharePoint”.
+Well, To disable the modern experience and switch back to classic in SharePoint Online, use the link “Return to Classic SharePoint”.

-PowerShell to Switch Between Modern Experience and Classic Experiences
+PowerShell to Switch from Classic to Modern Experience

-- Sets the given feature status to enabled or disabled at given scope such as: Site or Web
+1. Sets the given feature status to enabled or disabled at the given scope, such as Site or Web.

-- Activates the relevant feature at appropriate scope(s) to set the UI experience.
+2. Activates the relevant feature at the appropriate scope(s) to set the UI experience.

 #Load SharePoint CSOM Assemblies